RoseZhang03/LinkedLists/README.md

 # LinkedLists

-The Node class is a constructor class.
-It creates the object Node, which represents a node in a LinkedList.
+The Node class creates the object Node, which represents a node in a LinkedList.
 A Node is created with two parameters, a String representing the flight number and an int representing the expected landing time of the plane.
 There are getter methods for both parameters, and a setter method for the arrivalTime parameter.

 The Arrivals class constructs the Arrivals object, representing a LinkedList.
 I explore the usage of a LinkedList by creating LinkedList methods myself, creating methods to add a Node, delete a Node, and change the location of a Node within the LinkedList in the event of the arrivalTime changing.
 When adding a flight or changing its arrivalTime, a for loop is used to traverse each flight Node and compare the arrivalTime to determine the new location of the Node in the Arrivals LinkedList.
 There is also a toString method which can be used to print the information contained in each flight Node.